Are Autism and Bipolar Disorder Related? - Hidden Talents ABA

 Next, let’s look at how bipolar disorder and autism relate to each other.

 Bipolar disorder may manifest in people with autism during early childhood development.
-According to a 2008 study, 27 percent of people with autism show symptoms of bipolar disorder.
+According to a 2008 study, 27 percent of people with autism show bipolar symptoms too.
 Scientists also suggest that 4% of the general population with bipolar disorder may be over-diagnosed.
 This is because it's hard for people with autism to relate feelings properly.

 The probability of developing both conditions is not yet clear.
 It's also unclear what factors or triggers lead to high chances of suffering from autism or bipolar disorders.